Returns have negative effects on:

 A simple table with body measurements and the corresponding size would be a good start.
 A table that translates different sizing systems – US, EU, JP, etc. – would help even more.

 This is also a simple but effective way of ensuring fit.
-It takes a bit more time when adding a new product but should be worth it reducing returns in the long run.
+It takes a bit more time when adding new product listings but should be worth it reducing returns in the long run.
 The more detailed, the better.

 Plus, this can give your customer service people a tiny bit of leverage when dealing with tough customers.